 At a Glance

 On June 16, 2016 the Eleventh Circuit Court of Appeals affirmed the district court's denial of the motion to dismiss, ruling that our claims under the Torture Victim Protection Act can proceed.
-Sánchez de Lozada and Sánchez Berzaín filed a petition for rehearing en banc on July 7, 2016.
+Sánchez de Lozada and Sánchez Berzaín petitioned for rehearing en banc, and then for review by the U.S. Supreme Court, which was denied.
+The case is currently in discovery with trial set for March 2018.

 David Rudovsky of Kairys, Rudovsky, Messing & Feinberg, LLP